+The testing for all pollutants was performed in accordance with USEPA methods and the approved test protocol with the exception noted below.
 The engine-generator sets were operated within 10% of maximum output (1,600 kW generator output) during the engine test periods.